Affirmative action

 Affirmative action (also sometimes called reservations, alternative access, positive discrimination or positive action in various countries' laws and policies) (Note: Attributed to multiple references:) refers to a set of policies and practices within a government or organization seeking to address systemic discrimination.
-Historically and internationally, support for affirmative action has been justified by the idea that it may help with bridging inequalities in employment and pay, increasing access to education, and promoting diversity, social equity, and social inclusion and redressing wrongs, harms, or hindrances, also called substantive equality.
+Historically and internationally, support for affirmative action has been justified by the idea that it may help with bridging inequalities in employment and pay, increasing access to education, and promoting diversity, social equity, and social inclusion (DEI) and redressing wrongs, harms, or hindrances, also called substantive equality.

 The nature of affirmative-action policies varies from region to region and exists on a spectrum from a hard quota to merely targeting encouragement for increased participation.
-Some countries use a quota system, reserving a certain percentage of government jobs, political positions, and school vacancies for members of a certain group; an example of this is the reservation system in India.
+Some countries use a quota system to reserve a certain percentage of government jobs, political positions, and school vacancies for members of a certain group; an example of this is the reservation system in India.
 In some other jurisdictions where quotas are not used, minority-group members are given preference or special consideration in selection processes.
 In the United States, affirmative action by executive order originally meant selection without regard to race but preferential treatment was widely used in college admissions, as upheld in the 2003 Supreme Court case Grutter v.
 Bollinger, until 2023, when this was overturned in Students for Fair Admissions v.
 Harvard.

 A variant of affirmative action more common in Europe is known as positive action, wherein equal opportunity is promoted by encouraging underrepresented groups into a field.
-This is often described as being "color blind", but some American sociologists have argued that this is insufficient to achieve substantive equality of outcomes based on race.
+This is often described as being "color blind", but some sociologists have argued that this is insufficient to achieve substantive equality of outcomes based on race.

-In the United States, affirmative action is controversial and public opinion on the subject is divided.
+Affirmative action is controversial and public opinion on the subject is divided.
 Supporters of affirmative action argue that it promotes substantive equality for group outcomes and representation for groups, which are socio-economically disadvantaged or have faced historical discrimination or oppression.
 Opponents of affirmative action have argued that it is a form of reverse discrimination, that it tends to benefit the most privileged within minority groups at the expense of the least fortunate within majority groups, or that—when applied to universities—it can hinder minority students by placing them in courses for which they have not been adequately prepared.